Coxheath: Military Influence

 Aside from this, until the eighteenth century the heath was a deserted tract of land that was the haunt of highwaymen.
+It then gained a reputation for the number of Duels fought there.
 During the 1720s the land started to be used as a venue for cricket matches, becoming known as Coxheath Common cricket ground.
-This remained the area's main use until 1756, when, with the start of the Seven Years' War, it suddenly became a huge military camp, with 12,000 Hanoverian and Hessian troops quartered there.
+This remained the area's main use until 1756, when, with the start of the Seven Years' War, it suddenly became a large military camp, with 12,000 Hanoverian and Hessian troops quartered there.

-Its former sinister reputation soon gave way to a new one - for the number of duels to be fought there, usually over the ladies of nearby Maidstone.
 The county town had mixed views about the camp.
 The business community was inclined, on the whole, to be forbearing about the disadvantages, but feelings ran high once or twice between Maidstone Corporation and the military authorities about which should exercise the right to punish soldiers who misbehaved themselves in the town's confines.

 Inspired by the Prussian army of Frederick the Great which carried out manoeuvres whereby units "fought" against each other and who became the standard by which other European armies measured themselves, the British decided to hold mock battles themselves.
 Motivated at the time by fear of invasion from France, a number of training camps were established in southern England to allow raw militia and regular troops to train for what seemed an inevitable clash.
 One site chosen was Coxheath.